srfonso/np-spiders/README.md

 # NP SPIDERS
 ## A generic newspaper scraper
-`np_spiders` is a scraping project that aims to extract news from a wide range of media sources.
+`np_spiders` is a scraping project that aims to extract news from a wide range of media sources even those premium news with a paywall.
 To achieve this, two main libraries are utilized:
 - `Scrapy`: A Python framework for scraping and crawling.
 - `Newspaper3k`: A Python library for extracting and curating articles.